QingyangYu0529/BIS-634-QingyangYu/Homework5/README.md

     app.run(debug = True)
 ```

 > Then I implemented a server with three routes.
 Web page is in the testing part.
+The first route correspond to homepage.html, the third route correspond to info.html and error.html.

 ```python
 cancer_data0 = pd.read_csv("cleaned_cancer_data.csv")